ferrous26/keychain/README.markdown

 Tips
 ====

-* You need to be careful about what key-value pairs you have stored in an item's attributes, they can sometimes mess up searches or cause unexpected failures when saving/updating a keychain item.
+* You need to be careful about what key/value pairs you have stored in an item's attributes, they can sometimes mess up searches or cause unexpected failures when saving/updating a keychain item.

 Example Usage
 =============